The Evolving Role of Facilities Management in Higher Education

 With parcel volumes growing steadily, the number of couriers visiting campuses is also increasing.
 Several different courier companies visit campuses multiple times per day, attempting to deliver to a mailroom or directly to students’ accommodations.
 If unsuccessful, either leave parcels lying around or attempt to redeliver the next day (sometimes up to 3 times!).

 A simple way to reduce the impact of deliveries on campus is to consolidate them.
 A smart parcel locker on campus allows all parcels to be successfully delivered on the first attempt so there is no need for couriers to make the same journey two or three times – helping to reduce the carbon footprint of deliveries to campus.
-Instead, couriers deliver directly into a parcel locker, where the package is kept secure until the student can collect it.
+Instead, couriers deliver directly into the parcel lockers, where the package is kept secure until the student can collect it.

 Parcel Pending by Quadient smart university lockers have accessible features so that they can be used by students and staff who may have difficulty reaching the higher lockers.
 The keypad and touchscreen are located within an accessible range, and a simple setting change can ensure any parcels delivered to those with access needs are assigned to lower-level lockers, creating easy access for all students and staff.